SonnyBurnett/image_recognition/README.md

 ### By Taco Bakker

-Goal: Build an Image Recognition web app, using your own photos.
+Goal: Build an Image Recognition web app, using your own selected photos.

 ---